Association of Americans and Canadians in Israel: Memorial Program

 AACI hosts an annual memorial service in honor of Americans and Canadians who have fallen in the service of the State of Israel or as victims of terrorist attacks.
 The memorial to over 300 people takes place at the AACI Memorial Forest, near Sha'ar Hagai.
-AACI believes it is an obligation to remember and honor those from the North American Jewish community who made the supreme sacrifice to ensure the existence of a Jewish State.
-The Memorial also educates the next generation of English speaking Jews about the heroism of those who have fallen.
+The Memorial also educates the next generation of English-speaking Jews about those who died in such events.

 Kosher Travel

 AACI offers kosher international trips throughout the year, ranging from African safaris, cruises to Italy, and tours through the Baltics.
-Local trips throughout Israel include study and seminar weekends to Israel's most interesting historical sites.
+Local trips throughout Israel include study and seminar weekends to various historical sites within Israel.

 Rusty Mike

 AACI's Rusty Mike Radio Internet radio station was established in 2009.
-Operating out of Jerusalem, this English-language, community-based radio educates, informs, entertains, and connects people to Israel through discussion about the realities and practicalities of day-to-day life.
-The station takes no political or religious position, but rather informs its audience on the range of views that make up debate in the Israeli media.
-People in Israel and around the world tune in to hear discussions about culture, sports, health care, legal rights, employment opportunities, women's issues, road safety, and music.
-Listeners are entertained and get to know the real Israel by hearing from the people of Israel.
+Operating out of Jerusalem, this English-language radio station educates listeners about the realities and practicalities of day-to-day life within Israel.

 Awards and recognition

 In 1990, the AACI received the Knesset Award for Improving the Quality of Life in Israel.